pyTooling/Actions/doc/JobTemplate/Documentation/SphinxDocumentation.rst

    1. Checkout repository.
    2. Install system dependencies.
    3. Setup Python environment and install Python dependencies.
-   4. Download optional artifacts for integration of futher reports into the documentation.
+   4. Download optional artifacts for integration of further reports into the documentation.
    5. Build the HTML documentation using Sphinx.
    6. Build the LaTeX documentation using Sphinx.